Montana health facilities report vaccine compliance, with some leaving jobs

 “Those who did not adhere to the deadline will be suspended for three days and considered voluntarily resigned if they refuse to comply,” according to an SCL Health press release.

-At Billings Clinic, 24 of the 4,700 employees were non-compliant with the vaccination mandate, according to a statement from Community Relations Coordinator Zach Benoit.
+At Billings Clinic, 15 of the 4,700 employees were non-compliant with the vaccination mandate, according to Community Relations Coordinator Zach Benoit.
 The number of religious or medical exemptions were not reported nor was the number of employees who ended employment over the requirement.

 RiverStone Health also reported 100% compliance with 11% of staff members using an exemption.
 No employees were put on leave.